 Early explorers did not hesitate to introduce familiar plants to the places they visited.
 In 1788, William Bligh anchored the Bounty in Adventure Bay off what is now Bruny Island.
-In addition to loading wood and water, Bligh planted seven apple trees.
-Returning to the same spot in 1792 as captain of the Providence, he and the ship’s botanists planted cress, celery, acorns and various fruit trees.
+In addition to loading wood and water, Bligh planted seven apple trees, the first apple trees in what would come to be known as the “apple isle”.

 Blight’s visit on the Bounty occurred on the voyage which ended in the famous mutiny.
 He navigated a longboat to Timor and continued his naval service.

 Four years later Bligh returned to Adventure Bay, again on his way to Tahiti.
-He recorded in his log that one of the apple trees that he had planted had survived.
+He recorded in his log that one of the first apple trees that he had planted had survived.
 The others had been destroyed by fire.
 He described the fruit of the surviving tree as green and slightly bitter.